mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 #### Use of participant interview data (EARLIER IN S2?
 OR LATER?) & importance of process of triangulation

 Participant interview data mostly used to confirm and triangulate with video data from making sessions

+Post-workshop participant interviews gathered information to support analysis of specifics of in-session interactions and relevant detail of wider activity systems of home digital use.

 ANALYSIS  - NOT SURE ON THIS YET IN TERMS OF ORDER OF THINGS - PERHAPS REFLECT THAT.